CamillaMilli/Group-36-FDS/README.md

 #### **Performance Metrics**

 1. **Accuracy**
-   Accuracy measures the overall correctness of the model.
+   This metric measures the overall correctness of the model.
 It is the ratio of correctly predicted observations to the total observations.

    $\text{Accuracy}$ = $\frac{\text{True Positives} + \text{True Negatives}}{\text{Total Population}}$